Roadmap

 Some things on the roadmap might change — the purpose is to tell you what’s coming up and help service teams prepare and plan their own work.

-See our Github team board for more details on our plans and day-to-day activities.
+See our GitHub team board for more details on our plans and day-to-day activities.

 Recently shipped

-- released GOV.UK Frontend v3.13.1
+- released GOV.UK Frontend v5.8.0, which includes a new

 Working on now